pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 ![Architecture diagram of an AWS VPC across 3 availability zones, connected to Redis Enterprise Cloud via VPC peering](architecture.png)

-## First Steps, Redis Enterprise Cloud Resources and Peering
+## Project Initialization and Redis Enterprise Cloud Resources

 {{% notes type="info" %}}
 Before you begin this tutorial, you will need to add a payment method in the [Redis Cloud console](https://app.redislabs.com/).